merely-useful/py-rse/index.md

 ### Saving configurations {#config-ex-saveload}

-1. Add an option `--saveconfig filename` to `plotcounts.py` that writes all of the configuration for `plotcounts.py` to a file (or to standard output if the filename given is `-`).
+Add an option `--saveconfig filename` to `plotcounts.py` that writes all of its configuration to a file.
 Make sure this option saves *all* of the configuration, including any defaults that the user hasn't changed.
-2. Add an option `--loadconfig filename` to `plotcounts.py` that reads settings from a file like the one created in the previous step.
-3. How would you use these two options when debugging?

-### Tracing configuration {#config-ex-trace}

-One drawback of overlay configuration is the difficulty of figuring out where particular parameters are set.
-Modify the functions written in this chapter so that they keep track of where parameters' values come from.
-(Hint: create a second dictionary whose keys match those in the dictionary holding configuration values, but whose values are a list of the places where that configuration parameter was set.)
+How would this option make your work more reproducible?

 ### Using INI syntax {#config-ex-ini}